 Teens Can’t Drive Rentals

 Be warned that if they’ve just qualified for their licence teens are going to pester you to drive the shiny rental car.
 Do not allow this to happen unless you are certain they are listed as drivers and are insured.
 (Unlikely to happen on a cheap family rental car deal.)

 Many rental companies won’t allow drivers under the age of 25 and others charge an additional fee.
 The legal age for unrestricted driving will also vary from state to state.
 You need to be clear on this when you pick up your car rentals.

-You’ve probably heard of stories from friends about cheap family rental car deals and being charged more than expected for all sorts of strange fees.
+You’ve probably heard stories from friends about cheap family rental car deals.
+Typically, they say they were charged more than expected for all sorts of strange fees.
 Use a price comparison website like RentalCars.com to make sure there are no hidden fees.

 Summing up, next time you travel on the road in a rental car with your family, consider car size, airport pickup, gadgets, teen drivers and insurance and you’ll find you have a very smooth vacation without any nasty surprises.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.